 The process of purchasing a vehicle using Carvana can be done completely online and — according to the company’s support center — can be done simply in only a few steps.

-With the amount you can truly afford in mind, you can now browse the 25,000 available vehicles — all inspected by both Carfax and AutoCheck.
+With the amount you can truly afford in mind, you can now browse the 25,000 available vehicles — each accompanied by clean vehicle reports from both Carfax and AutoCheck.
 Head to the “find a car” tab on the site and you will be presented with available options in your area.
 Here you can also get specific on the price you want to pay, how you want to pay, make and model, year and mileage, body type and features you want.
 If you have a specific vehicle in mind you can search to see if it is available in your area.

 After setting your sights on your dream car, which will be held for 30 minutes, you can virtually tour the interior and exterior of the vehicle by clicking the “get started” tab.
-Here you can also get a better idea of the mileage, vehicle specifications and available warranty.
-All Carvana vehicles come with a seven-day money-back guarantee along with a 100-day limited warranty.
+You can also learn about the vehicle’s mileage, specifications and available warranty.
+All Carvana vehicles come with a seven-day money-back guarantee and a 100-day limited warranty.

-This page also outlines the expected cost for the vehicle in both, the “pay once” and the “pay monthly” approach.
+This page also outlines the expected cost for the vehicle whether you pay upfront or finance the vehicle.
 The “pay once” price considers the entire up-front cash price for the vehicle, shipping included.
 For those choosing to finance the vehicle, “pay monthly” will show your monthly cost based on your initial prequalification number.
-If you are looking to trade in you can also explore this option here.
+If you are looking to trade in, you can also explore this option here.

-Once you have chosen your vehicle and confirmed payment you can decide if you want the vehicle delivered directly to your door or if you want to pick it up at one of the 34 vending machines across the country.
-If you live near a vending machine and choose this option, you will receive a custom coin that after inserting will retrieve the vehicle from the car tower and bring it to the delivery bay.
-You now can drive off with your new vehicle.
+Once you have chosen your vehicle and confirmed payment, you can decide if you want the vehicle delivered directly to your door or to pick it up at one of the 39 vending machines across the country.
+If you live near a vending machine and choose this option, you will receive a custom coin to insert; the vending machine will bring the vehicle to you.
+You can then drive off with your new vehicle.

-If the goal is to avoid in-person negotiation or shopping, Carvana is a dream come true for many drivers.
+Carvana is a dream come true if your goal is to avoid in-person negotiation or shopping.
 But still, it is important to weigh the benefits and drawbacks of a fully remote process.

 Benefits of Carvana

-The primary benefit of purchasing with Carvana is convenience.
-Because, yes, while the novelty of ordering your vehicle to your door is appealing, it is a great option for those who want to steer clear of the traditional car buying experience altogether.
+- Convenience.
+You get the luxury of ordering your vehicle and having it delivered to your door.
+This is a great option for those who want to steer clear of the traditional car buying experience altogether.

 Drawbacks of Carvana

-The main drawbacks that drivers may be met with boil down to the inability to get a true feel for the vehicle from pictures alone.
+- Return process.
+Carvana vehicles undergo a 150-point inspection, but that doesn’t mean you’ll be fully satisfied with your purchase.
 While the warranty program means you can return the vehicle if it is not the right fit, the return process can be frustrating.

-The reviews presented directly on the Carvana site are primarily positive, featuring a score of 4.7 out of 5.
-Many reviews focus on the “smooth and hassle-free” process.
+The reviews presented on the Carvana site are primarily positive, featuring a 4.7 out of 5 score.
+Many reviews focus on the “smooth and hassle-free” process and the excellent customer service from the Carvana team.
 Other reviews comment on the large range of vehicle prices available and quick loan preapproval.
 This reflects much of what Carvana prides itself on and remains the primary attraction for many drivers.

-Outside of the Carvana universe, however, there are some drivers that had a more negative purchase experience.
-Reviews on Trustpilot have an average 3.7 score, lower than Carvana’s internal score.
-Some examples of common complaints include drivers having to commute over 50 miles to pick up their vehicles and unhelpful customer service advocates.
+Beyond the Carvana website, some drivers report a more negative purchase experience.
+Reviews on Trustpilot have an average 4.3 score, lower than Carvana’s internal score.
+Common complaints include title issues, delays with scheduled pickup times and unhelpful customer service advocates.

 Should I buy my next vehicle from Carvana?

-The bottom line is this: If the thought of a dealership brings stress, then avoid it and go for the contactless approach that will just leave you with a new set of wheels.
-But if you prefer the adrenaline rush that comes with negotiating the best deal and need to sit in the driver’s seat to see if it’s the right fit then Carvana might not be right for you.
+If visiting a dealership stresses you out, you can avoid it and go for the contactless approach.
+But if you prefer the adrenaline rush of negotiating the best deal and need to sit in the driver’s seat to see if it’s the right fit, then Carvana might not be right for you.